 Rabbi Shalom Shachna and his son Avrom – father and older brother of famous Rabbi Isroel from Ryzhin.

 Nathan Sternharz (1780–1845), disciple of Rabbi Nahman

 Shargorod Rabbis Naftali-herz and Avraam (? – 1760).
 According to stories record by An-sky ethnographic expedition before WWI, on Old Jewish Cemetery were few tzadikim graves which were an objects of mass pilgrimage, name one of them – Leib.
-Condition of these graves is unknown.

 Didn’t find exact information but according to famous book “100 Shtetls in Ukraine” it is a grave of Besht close friend Rabbi Shmerl (?-1765)